Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)$: Introduction

-In general, people take the guessed renormalization scale as the momentum flow of the process, whose purpose is to eliminate large logarithms, or to minimize the higher-order contributions, or to achieve theoretical predictions consistent with the experimental data, and etc. Such naive treatment will violate the renormalization group invariance (RGI)~\cite{Brodsky:2012ms, Wu:2013ei, Wu:2014iba}, which indicates that the predictions for physical observables should be independent of the choice of the renormalization scale.
-In order to eliminate the artificially introduced renormalization scale ambiguity, the principle of maximum conformality (PMC) has been suggested~\cite{Brodsky:2011ta, Brodsky:2011ig, Brodsky:2012rj, Mojaza:2012mf}.
-The PMC provides a rigorous scale-setting approach for obtaining unambiguous fixed-order pQCD predictions consistent with the principles of renormalization group.
-And it also satisfies all of the requirements of RGI.
-The complete discussions about the PMC can be found in these review articles~\cite{Wu:2018cmb, Wu:2019mky}.
-The PMC method has been successfully applied to several high-energy processes~\cite{Du:2018dma, Yu:2018hgw, Yu:2019mce, Huang:2020rtx, Yu:2020tri, Huang:2020skl, Huang:2021kzc}, which aim to determine the correct magnitude of the strong running coupling $\alpha_s$ of the perturbative series by using the procedures performed in Refs.\cite{Brodsky:2013vpa, Shen:2017pdu}.
-However, there are also many other progresses associated with both the running coupling $\alpha_s$ and the $\overline{\rm MS}$ running mass $\overline{m}$.
-Due to the appearance of $n_f$-terms from the quark mass $\overline{m}$-running, the formulas listed in Refs.\cite{Brodsky:2013vpa, Shen:2017pdu} are not applicable in these perturbative series~\footnote{During the preparation of this paper, we have observed that a study on the relation between the OS mass and the $\overline{\rm MS}$ running mass by using PMC has been issued in Ref.\cite{Salinas-Arizmendi:2022pzj}.
-It should be pointed out that the authors there do not distinguish the functions of various $n_f$-terms in the perturbative series, which is important to achieve a precise prediction~\cite{Wang:2013bla}.
+Up to now, the PMC method has been successfully applied to many high-energy processes, c.f.
+Refs.\cite{Du:2018dma, Yu:2018hgw, Yu:2019mce, Huang:2020rtx, Yu:2020tri, Huang:2020skl, Huang:2021kzc}, which aims to determine the correct magnitude of the strong running coupling $\alpha_s$ of the pQCD series by using the procedures suggested in Refs.\cite{Brodsky:2013vpa, Shen:2017pdu}.
+However, there are also many other progresses associated with both the running coupling $\alpha_s$ and the quark $\overline{\rm MS}$ running mass $\overline{m}_q$.
+If the pQCD series contains both the $n_f$-terms related to the renormalization of $\alpha_s$ and the $n_f$-terms related to the renormalization of ${\overline m}_q$, some extra treatments must be applied before using the formulas listed in Refs.\cite{Brodsky:2013vpa, Shen:2017pdu}, since the formulas there are based on the assumption that the conformal terms and non-conformal terms have been correctly distributed~\footnote{We have observed that a study on the relation between the OS mass and the $\overline{\rm MS}$ running mass by using the PMC has been issued in Ref.\cite{Salinas-Arizmendi:2022pzj}.
+It should be pointed out that the authors there do not distinguish the functions of various $n_f$-terms in the perturbative series, which is however important to achieve a precise prediction~\cite{Wang:2013bla}.
 Thus their treatments can only be treated as an effective but not an strict application of the PMC.}.
-In this paper, we will improve the PMC scale-setting procedures to determine the top-quark OS mass by simultaneously fixing the correct magnitudes of the $\alpha_s$ and the $\overline{\rm MS}$ running mass ${\overline m}$ of the perturbative series with the help of RGE.
+To achieve the correct PMC prediction, the degeneracy relations among different orders, which are general property of the QCD theory~\cite{Bi:2015wea}, should be applied correctly.
+In this paper, we will derive new degeneracy relations with the help of the RGEs involving both the $\beta$-function and the quark mass anomalous dimension $\gamma_m$-function, which lead to the improved PMC scale-setting procedures.
+Such procedures will then be applied for determining the top-quark OS mass by simultaneously fixing the correct magnitudes of the $\alpha_s$ and the quark $\overline{\rm MS}$ running mass ${\overline m}_q$ of the perturbative series with the help of RGEs for either the running coupling $\alpha_s$ or the running mass.